InsaneZulol/Interlope/docs/README.md

   <br> <img width="140" height="200" src="images/menu_ss.png">

 ## Known issues
-- It's possible to have multiple instances of the client running.
+- It is possible to have multiple instances of the client running.
 This will result in the later instance failling to register all hotkeys from settings.
+- Keypads / * - + keys are not getting registered.
+Maybe need native bindings?

 ## How it works
 The Interlope chromium extension controls your pinned youtube tab via a content script.